lightblue-platform/lightblue-core/docs/markdown/rest/metadata/SPEC.md

 # GET

+## Get Entity Dependencies Graph
+Get a "graph" of dependencies between entities.
+Default versions are used unless a specific entity with version is requested.

+### Request
+Two optional path params, one to specify the entity name and the second to specify a version.
+If omitted all entities are processed with default versions.
+> GET /metadata/dependencies[/{entityName}[/{version}]]

+### Response: Success
+Returns an array of objects that follow this JSON structure.
+Note there is no JSON-schema for this at this time, subject to change.

+[
+    {
+        name: <the entity>,
+        dependencies: [array of 'this' structure]
+    }
+]

+#### Example: cyclic
+[
+    {
+        name: "foo",
+        dependencies: [
+            {
+                name: "bar",
+                dependencies: [
+                    {
+                        name: "baz"
+                    },
+                    {
+                        name: "foo"
+                    }
+                ]
+            }
+        ]
+    }
+]

+### Response: Errors
+Additional error codes:
+* metadata:MissingEntityInfo - if entity name was specified, entity info does not exist
+* metadata:MissingSchema - if version was specified, schema does not exist for given entity name + version

 ## Get Entity Roles
 Get list of all roles and the entities they allow access to.
 See Request for details